bfkss/cubism.elasticsearch.js/README.md

 # cubism.elasticsearch.js

-Updated version of cubism.elasticsearch.js from karmi
+This is the code of [Karmi] (https://github.com/karmi) from his [gist] (https://gist.github.com/karmi/2702069), I just updated it to work with ElasticSearch 1.4.x